codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   url="/images/workflows/workflow-error-notifications-open.png"
   alt="Error notifications panel"
   caption="Error notifications panel"
-  max-width="30%"
+  max-width="50%"
   %}

-  In the Errors tab,  are links to the logs.
+  The links to the logs are In the Errors tab,  are links to the logs.

  {% include image.html
   lightbox="true"